comunica/Article-SSWS2020-AMF/content/evaluation.md

 ### Implementation

-For implementing the client-side AMF algorithms, we make use of JavaScript-based [Comunica SPARQL querying framework](cite:cites comunica).
+For implementing the client-side AMF algorithms, we make use of the JavaScript-based [Comunica SPARQL querying framework](cite:cites comunica).
 Since Comunica already fully supports the TPF algorithm, we could implement our algorithms as fully standalone plugins.
 Our algorithms are implemented in separate Comunica modules,